IepIweidieng/TJAPlayer3/tja.md

 Scope: branch, timing (intended; depending on usage)

-Execute the given **lua** code with predefined variables describing the current beat position the loaded notechart, *etc.*, after the notechart is loaded.
+Execute the given **Lua** code with predefined variables describing the current beat position the loaded notechart, *etc.*, after the notechart is loaded.

 Intended for **mod**ifying the content of loaded notechart, including adjusting the notechart timing, calculating relative note distance, *etc.*